pchapin/yeditor/README.md

 You will need to build the supporting Spica and Scr libraries using Open Watcom as well.
 Look for owbuild folders in those code bases; the build system is organized in a similar way.

 You may find project files for the Open Watcom IDE (*.wpj and *.tgt).
-These files are likely to be very outdated.
+If they exist at all these files are likely to be very outdated.

-### clang++

-At one point compilation of Y with the clang++ compiler was supported via Makefiles.
-That support was dropped but it could (should?) be reinstated.
-The Makefile support for g++ should be retained, however.

 Building the Documentation